Joseph Forsyth Johnson: Personal life

 Johnson married Elizabeth Trowsdale (born 1832) on 12 January 1861.
 She was a housekeeper at Gilling Castle in Yorkshire.
 They had six children: John Forsyth Johnson (born 1861), Charles (born 1862), Georgiana Mary Alice (born 1864), Elizabeth (born 1868), Joseph and Christina (born 1873).

 He moved to America in 1885 with Frances Clarke, a 26-year-old linen draper's assistant who was included on the ship's passenger list as his wife.
-They had three children: Roy Albert Johnson (1886–1939), Cecil Forsyth Johnson (1887–1951), and Edwina Johnson Mundy (1891–1969).
+They had three children.

-Johnson's great-grandson by his first marriage was the British entertainer Bruce Forsyth (1928–2017).
+Johnson's great-grandson by his first marriage was the British entertainer Sir Bruce Forsyth (1928–2017).
 Forsyth appeared on the BBC One genealogy television show Who Do You Think You Are? researching his great-grandfather Joseph, in particular any information relating to his American family.
 Despite the question of bigamy arising in this documentary, there is no record for Johnson's marriage to Frances Clarke, although she is shown to have been recorded as both Frances Clarke Johnson and Frances Forsyth Johnson.

 Johnson's American family was informed that he had died while traveling to Great Britain and had been buried at sea.
 In fact, he had abandoned his American family just as he had previously abandoned his English wife and children.
 In reality, he returned to England to visit his family there, later going between England and the United States several times over the next years.

 He was a Mason, having been a charter member of the Epping Lodge and a member and officer of the F. and A. M. in London.

 In 1906, Johnson died at the Brooklyn Hospital in Brooklyn, New York at the age of 67.
 He was buried at Evergreen Cemetery in Brooklyn with Masonic honors.
 He died with only $389 to his name after living for several years in a hotel, leaving no last will or testament.

-After visiting his great-grandfather's unmarked grave at Evergreens Cemetery, Bruce Forsyth commissioned a headstone for Johnson's grave.
+After visiting his great-grandfather's unmarked grave at Evergreens Cemetery, Sir Bruce Forsyth commissioned a headstone for Johnson's grave.